FaceShield: Explainable Face Anti-Spoofing with Multimodal Large Language Models: Related Work

+Recently, vision-language models (VLMs), especially CLIP~\cite{clip}, have been explored for FAS~\cite{flip,liu2024fmclip}.
+These models use textual descriptions of live and spoof faces to guide classification, offering stronger generalization by leveraging the powerful visual representations learned during pre-training~\cite{liu2024fmclip}.

-Existing FAS methods lack interpretable reasoning capabilities, e.g., language-based explanations, to distinguish between live and spoof faces.
-A concurrent work~\cite{zhang2025interpretable} collect 12 datasets and described images based on attack types and keywords.
-Using instruction tuning, they develop a MLLM capable of classifying and providing detailed descriptions of attacks.
-Meanwhile, these approaches fail to integrate classification, localization, and reasoning tasks simultaneously, limiting their adaptability and reliability in real-world applications, where versatile understanding is critical for reliable decision-making.
-Additionally, existing FAS datasets~\cite{eccv25tffas,cvpr24cfpl} lack annotations for reasoning processes, further hindering the development of reasoning-capable FAS methods.
+However, most FAS methods lack interpretability, particularly in providing language-based explanations.
+A recent work~\cite{zhang2025interpretable} collected 12 datasets and used instruction tuning to train an MLLM for attack classification, but it struggles to integrate classification, localization, and reasoning tasks for real-world deployment.
+Additionally, existing FAS datasets~\cite{eccv25tffas,cvpr24cfpl} lack reasoning annotations, hindering the development of more comprehensive and interpretable models.

-\textbf{ \textbf{Multimodal Large Language Model}. } MLLMs, such as GPT-4V~\cite{gpt4}, LLaVA~\cite{liu2023llava}, Bunny~\cite{he2024bunny} have demonstrated successful performances in general domains~\cite{fu2023mme,li2023seedbench2benchmarkingmultimodallarge,huang2024aesbenchexpertbenchmarkmultimodal}, attracting considerable attention from researchers.
-Researchers have developed task-specific MLLMs in various fields under vision tasks, including remote sensing~\cite{zhang2024earthgpt,kuckreja2023geochat,2402.02544}, medical~\cite{li2023llavamed, Sun2024STLLaVAMedSL}, aesthetic evaluation~\cite{huang2024aesexpert}, deepfake detection~\cite{xu2024fakeshieldexplainableimageforgery,huang2024ffaa} and Visual Grounding~\cite{Qwen-VL,wei2023lenna, peng2023kosmos}.
-Unlike traditional models, MLLMs can handle multiple tasks within a single model and exhibit strong performance in unknown domains.
-FakeShield \cite{xu2024fakeshieldexplainableimageforgery} proposes an explainable multi-task model for image forgery detection and localization, capable of making judgments based on tampering clues at both the image and pixel levels.
-The language foundation model contains scarce knowledge of face attacks, resulting in poor performance of existing MLLMs on FAS tasks.
-Our constructed datasets can introduce abundant FAS-related knowledge to MLLM, which through SAVP further enhances its ability to distinguish between real faces and PAs, and PVTM enhances the generalizability of the extracted features.
+\textbf{Multimodal Large Language Models. } MLLMs such as GPT-4V~\cite{gpt4}, LLaVA~\cite{liu2023llava}, and Bunny~\cite{he2024bunny} have shown strong performance across general domains~\cite{li2023seedbench2benchmarkingmultimodallarge,huang2024aesbenchexpertbenchmarkmultimodal}.
+Task-specific MLLMs have also been developed for various vision tasks, including remote sensing~\cite{zhang2024earthgpt,kuckreja2023geochat}, medical imaging~\cite{li2023llavamed,Sun2024STLLaVAMedSL}, aesthetic assessment~\cite{huang2024aesexpert}, deepfake detection~\cite{xu2024fakeshieldexplainableimageforgery,huang2024ffaa}, and visual grounding~\cite{wei2023lenna,peng2023kosmos}.
+Unlike traditional models, MLLMs unify multiple tasks within a single framework and generalize well to unseen domains.
+For example, FakeShield~\cite{xu2024fakeshieldexplainableimageforgery} introduces an explainable multi-task model for image forgery detection and localization by leveraging visual-textual clues at both global and pixel levels.

+However, current MLLMs lack specific knowledge about face attacks, leading to limited performance on FAS tasks.
+To address this, we introduce dedicated FAS datasets that enrich MLLMs with domain-specific knowledge.
+The proposed SAVP module enhances spoof discrimination by guiding the model with semantic attack priors, while PVTM improves feature generalization across varied domains.